CCC-members/QEEGT-Toolbox/README.md

 h)	z of the log spectra at the sources, either for the grid at the cortex or the grid including subcortical structures.

+Independent Use of the Norms

+The directory <norm_coeeficients> contain information on the nature and how to independently access (out of the qEEGT toolbox) the normative coefficients used in this toolbox.
+Those coefficients were obtained from the Cuban normal population and we are providing indepdent access to them for persons who may want to use them for their own projects.
+Information about how the Cuban Normative database from wehere the regressions coefficients were obtained is also provide in the file <Normative Data Information.docx>.

+References

 Bosch-Bayard, J., Valdés-Sosa, P., Virues-Alba, T., Aubert-Vázquez, E., John, E. R., Harmony, T., … Trujillo-Barreto, N. (2001).
 3D statistical parametric mapping of EEG source spectra by means of variable resolution electromagnetic tomography (VARETA).
 Clinical EEG (Electroencephalography), 32(2), 47–61. https://doi.org/10.1177/155005940103200203

 Hernandez-gonzalez, G., Bringas-vega, M. L., Galán-garcía, L., Bosch-bayard, J., Melie-garcia, Y. L. L., Valdes-urrutia, L., & Cobas-ruiz, M. (2011).
 P f o r o.
 Clinical Eeg And Neuroscience, 42(3).